YaohuiZeng/grpregOverlap/README.md

 # grpregOverlap

-`grpregOverlap` fits the regularization paths of linear, logistic or poisson models with overlapping grouped covariates based on the latent group lasso approach (Jacob et al., 2009).
+`grpregOverlap` fits the regularization paths of linear, logistic, Poisson, or Cox models with overlapping grouped covariates based on the latent group lasso approach (Jacob et al., 2009).
 Latent group MCP/SCAD as well as bi-level selection methods, namely the group exponential lasso(Breheny, 2015) and the composite MCP (Huang et al., 2012) are also available.
 This package serves as